DemonBunnyBon/TLD-Better-Camera/README.md

 + **Instant Photos**: Allows to immediately take photos one after another without waiting through the animation of taking out the picture.
 (This will lead to animation desync but is fully functional).
 + **Film Unloading**: Allows to unload film from the camera in the inventory.
 (Enabled by default).

-Photos get saved in a special SavedPhotos folder inside your mod folder.
+Photos get saved in a special SavedPhotos folder inside your mods folder.

 # Installation